ethandjay/upload-rate-limiter/README.md

 ## Testing

-Start the application, and in a separate shell, run:
+Start the application with `npm start`, and in a separate shell, run:
 ```
 npm test
 ```